-- (a) When they cease to hold the executive positions to which their appointment as director was associated. - (b) When they are involved in any of the situations deemed to be incompatible or prohibited according to law. - (c) When they have committed a serious breach of their obligations as director. - (d) When remaining on the Board may endanger the company's interests or negatively affect the company's credibility and reputation. - (e) When the reasons for which they were appointed disappear (for example, when proprietary directors transfer or reduce their shareholding in the company).
+- (a) When they cease to hold the executive positions to which their appointment as director was associated. - (b) When they are involved in any of the situations deemed to be incompatible or prohibited according to law. - (c) When they have committed a serious breach of their obligations as director. - (d) When remaining on the Board of Directors may endanger the Company's interests, generate a situation of structural conflict of interest or when there are situations affecting them, whether or not related to their conduct within the Company itself, that may adversely affect the credit and reputation thereof. - (e) When the reasons for which they were appointed disappear (for example, when proprietary directors transfer or reduce their shareholding in the company).